Robin L. Higgins: Career

 Higgins is a 20-year veteran of the United States Marine Corps, retiring as a lieutenant colonel.

 During the George H. W. Bush administration, Higgins was appointed Deputy Assistant Secretary and Acting Assistant Secretary for Veterans' Employment and Training at the U.S. Department of Labor.
 While there, she served on the Department of Veterans Affairs Advisory Committee on Women Veterans and the Department of Defense's Defense Conversion Commission.

 Florida Governor Jeb Bush appointed Higgins as executive director of the Florida Department of Veterans Affairs in January 1999.

 On April 30, 2001, President George W. Bush nominated Higgins to the post of Under Secretary for Memorial Affairs.
 She was confirmed by the Senate on May 24, 2001.
 The Undersecretary for Memorial Affairs runs the National Cemetery Administration.
 Higgins left the position on September 1, 2002.

 Personal life

-Higgins is the widow of Colonel William R. (Rich) Higgins, a Marine Corps officer taken captive by terrorists in Lebanon in 1988, and later murdered.
+Higgins is the widow of Colonel William Richard Higgins, a Marine Corps officer taken captive by terrorists in Lebanon in 1988, and later murdered.
 Higgins and his wife, Robin, have one daughter, Christine Higgins Tabaka (born 1970).
 Since then, she has become a speaker on surviving adversity and terrorism and has written a book, Patriot Dreams: The Murder of Colonel Rich Higgins.

 Higgins' awards include the U.S. Department of Veterans' Affairs Exceptional Service Award, Marine Corps League’s Dickey Chapelle Award, American Legion Auxiliary's Public Spirit Award, and American Academy of Physician Assistants Veterans Caucus Award.

 In May 2003, she was granted an honorary Doctorate of Humane Letters from the State University of New York.